A lot or a little?

 Parents need to know that H1Z1: Battle Royale is a downloadable online multiplayer game focused on third-person gun combat.
-Working alone or in small teams, players slowly converge in a central area with the goal of killing everyone else and being the last one standing.
+Working alone or in small teams, players slowly converge in a central area with the goal of killing everyone else and being the last one standing, similar to the fast-paced action found in the newer (and extremely popular) Fortnite.
 Getting hit by gunfire, explosions, or vehicles often results in moderate splashes of red blood.
 While the action is centered on sensationalized gun combat, players will get a chance to practice teamwork and communication skills if they choose to play modes in which they're grouped with one to four other players.
 While there's no profanity in the game dialogue, players are likely to hear strong language -- as well as insults and slurs -- from other players via the game's voice-communication system.
 And some dominant players could end up serving as role models, for better or worse.
 Players are also encouraged to spend real money for avatar-customization items.

 What's it about?